microdotblog/indie-microblogging/Part 3/Interview with Tantek Çelik and Aaron Parecki.md

 **Manton:** And the first one, importantly...
 The very first principle of the [IndieWeb principles][13] is that.
 Use your own site, own your own content.
 Domain names are a big part of that.
 Really the biggest thing.
 Unfortunately domain names have not changed since 2010.
 They haven't changed since 2000.
 It's interesting that something so important, that "step one" is still really confusing to people.

-**Tantek:** Oh, that's you're going with that.
+**Tantek:** Oh, that's where you're going with that.
 I thought you were going with like, "they're still around".

 **Manton:** I'm going with: why aren't they easier?
 Because a lot of what the IndieWeb does, if you look at [Microformats][14] and [Micropub][15] and all these core parts of the IndieWeb, they're built on HTML and HTTP where we have some control over making things easier and having other standards.